rickoneeleven/pinescore_engine/readme.txt

 add crontab
 * * * * * cd /home/pinescore/domains/engine.pinescore.com/public_html && php artisan schedule:run >> /dev/null 2>&1

+#allow engine to keep running when RAM low
+vim /etc/sysctl.conf
+vm.overcommit_memory=1
+sysctl -p /etc/sysctl.conf
+#if you don't want to enable this first without seeing if required, work through setting up the engine below, and then
+#tail -f /var/log/redis/redis-server.log #if you see "Can't save in background: fork: Cannot allocate memory" then you may need
+#this tweak

 test working: php artisan horizon once working, kill the manual process and setup supervisor below